Nursing and Midwifery Office

 The Nursing and Midwifery Office is an integral part of the Public Health and Clinical Services Division of the Department of Health and the Chief Nurse and Midwifery Officer is Karen Bradley.

-The WA Nursing and Midwifery Advisory Council (WANMAC) are nursing and midwifery leaders who advise and inform the Chief Nurse and Midwifery Officer on current nursing and midwifery issues within WA.
+The WA Health Nursing and Midwifery Advisory Council (WAHNMAC) are nursing and midwifery leaders who advise and inform the Chief Nurse and Midwifery Officer on current nursing and midwifery issues within WA.
 This group develops strategies that ensure quality, equity and consistency in the nursing and midwifery professions across WA Health.

-WANMAC will monitor and report progress of achievements in delivering upon the WA Health Nursing and Midwifery Strategic Direction 2015-2017 (PDF 1.24MB).
+WAHNMAC will monitor and report progress of achievements in delivering upon the WA Health Nursing and Midwifery Strategic Direction 2015-2017 (PDF 1.24MB).